fauzanalghifary/sql-and-postgresql/section-23-indexes.md

 ## How do Indexes Work?

+- Data structure that efficiently tells us what block/index a record is stored at.
+- Store only the property that we want to do fast lookups by and the block/index for each.
+- Sorted in some meaningful way.
+- Organized into a tree data structure.

 - An index is a data structure that contains one or more columns from a table.
-The index is stored in a self-balancing tree structure, which allows the index to be quickly searched and sorted.
+- The index is stored in a self-balancing tree structure, which allows the index to be quickly searched and sorted.
 - When a table is created, indexes are not created by default.
 You must create them yourself.
 - Indexes are created using one or more columns of a table.
 The index stores the value of the column or columns, as well as the address of the row in which the column or columns are found.